Xenon gas MRI: Medical uses

-Xenon Xe 129 hyperpolarized, sold under the brand name Xenoview, is a hyperpolarized contrast agent indicated for use with magnetic resonance imaging (MRI) for evaluation of lung ventilation, and approved for people aged 12 years of age and older.
+Xenon Xe 129 hyperpolarized, sold under the brand name Xenoview, is a hyperpolarized contrast agent indicated for use with magnetic resonance imaging (MRI) for evaluation of lung ventilation, and approved for people aged twelve years of age and older.
+It was approved for medical use in the US in December 2022.

+The most common side effects include mouth and throat pain, headache, and dizziness.

 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

+The FDA approved Xenoview based on evidence from two clinical trials in 83 participants with various lung disorders who were being evaluated for possible lung resection or lung transplantation.
+The trials were conducted at five sites in the United States and assessed both efficacy and safety of Xenoview.
+Xenoview was evaluated in two clinical trials of 83 adults with pulmonary disorders who each underwent sequential lung ventilation imaging with Xenoview with MRI and an approved comparator, Xe 133 scintigraphy.
+In study 1, participants were imaged to help plan possible lung resection.
+To determine the benefit of Xenoview, estimates of the percentage of lung ventilation predicted to remain after surgery made with Xenoview with MRI and comparator imaging were evaluated for equivalence.
+In study 2, participants were imaged to help plan possible lung transplantation.
+To determine the benefit of Xenoview, estimates of the percentage of lung ventilation contributed by the right lung made with Xenoview with MRI and comparator imaging were evaluated for equivalence.

 History

 Hyperpolarized 129Xe is achieved through spin-exchange optical pumping, a technique developed by Grover et al. in 1978 and improved by Happer et al. in 1984.
-Quantification of 129Xe polarization was first described in 1982 by Bhaskar et al..
-The use of hyperpolarized 129Xe gas in MRI ex-vivo was first described by Albert et al. in 1994 using excised rat lungs.
+Quantification of 129Xe polarization was first described in 1982 by Bhaskar et al. The use of hyperpolarized 129Xe gas in MRI ex-vivo was first described by Albert et al. in 1994 using excised rat lungs.
 The first in-vivo human studies with 129Xe MRI were published by Mugler et al. in 1997.

 129Xe MRI has largely begun to replace 3He gas MRI, a very similar technology that uses hyperpolarized 3He molecules instead of 129Xe.
 Grossman et al. began human clinical trials for 3He MRI in 1996.
 3He was originally touted as the better gas for hyperpolarized gas MRI because it is more polarizable and has no effects on the body.
 However, 3He is mostly produced by the beta decay of tritium (3H), which is a product of nuclear warhead production.
 Additionally, 3He is widely used by the U.S. military to detect smuggled plutonium.
 These combination of increasing scarcity and increasing demand have combined to make 3He highly expensive, up to more than $1000 per liter.